#18 - Removing Important Files `rm -r *`

 I reckon I am distracted and indisciplined and can improve on these with some effort which I am willing to make.
 Habits..

-This is not the first time I mess up with
+This is not the first time I mess up with rm

-This is the second occasion I did a mistake
+is the second occasion I did a mistake just after someone draws my

-there was nobody to distract me.
+nobody to distract me.

 I'm writing this from a backup laptop with Manjaro which has got a complete local copy of official repositories and has not been updated over 10 months!
 10 months of no headaches!